Listing and changing the conservation class of Queensland species

-Once a species has been assessed, the Governor in Council may approve the conservation class proposed for it by amending the Nature Conservation (Wildlife) Regulations 2006 in accordance with the Nature Conservation Act 1992 (NC Act).
+Once a species has been assessed, the Governor in Council may approve the conservation class proposed for it in accordance with the Nature Conservation (Wildlife) Regulations 2006 in accordance with the Nature Conservation Act 1992 (NC Act).

 Common Assessment Method

-The Australian Government is working with Australian states and territories to establish the CAM for determining and recognising the conservation status of threatened species.
+The Australian Government and all Australian states and territories are working together to establish the CAM for determining and recognising the conservation status of threatened species under legislation.
 The CAM aims to provide a consistent approach to assessing and listing nationally threatened species across Australian jurisdictions.
-The International Union for the Conservation of Nature (IUCN) Red List threat categories and criteria is being used as the basis for species assessment under the CAM.
+The International Union for the Conservation of Nature (IUCN) Red List threat categories and criteria forms the basis for species assessment under the CAM.

 On 22nd March 2017 the Queensland Government signed a Memorandum of Understanding with the Commonwealth Government and other Australian' states and territories to implement the CAM.
 The Department of Environment and Science is currently in the process of amending Queensland legislation to introduce the required new conservation classes and align current classes and criteria with those used by the IUCN.

-The STC assessment process incorporates CAM compliant conservation classes in anticipation of the required enabling amendments being made to the NC Act.
-The assessment information contained in the nomination form determines which wildlife conservation class the nominated species should be assigned to: Extinct (EX), Extinct in the Wild (EW), Critically Endangered (CR), Endangered (EN), Vulnerable (VU), or Least Concern (LC).
+The STC assessment process and the NC Act include CAM compliant conservation classes.
+The information contained in the nomination form is assessed to determine which wildlife conservation class the nominated species should be assigned to: Extinct (EX), Extinct in the Wild (EW), Critically Endangered (CR), Endangered (EN), Vulnerable (VU), Near Threatened or Least Concern (LC).

-Under the NC Act a species in decline or subject to a significant emerging threat may also be assessed against the Near Threatened (NT) conservation class if it does not yet meet the CAM standards for listing as a threatened species.
+Under the NC Act a species in decline or subject to a significant emerging threat that does not yet meet CAM standards for listing as a threatened species may be assessed against the Near Threatened (NT) conservation class.

 Make a nomination